DistrictOfJoban/nteutil/docs/TrainInfoTracker.md

 ### speedKnot(): Number
 Returns the train's speed in Knot

+### trainClient(): TrainClient
+This obtains the underlying MTR [TrainClient](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway/blob/master/common/src/main/java/mtr/data/TrainClient.java).

+This may allow you to gather more data about trains that are not exposed otherwise, however should not be necessary under normal circumstances.

 ## Example
 ```
     // Include TrainInfoTracker, make sure to replace the path with where you put your NTEUtil scripts!